YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide (KONO KAGA eDAtion).md

 ![BB](https://azurlane.koumakan.jp/w/images/a/ae/MonarchChibi.png "Monarch") - **[HMS Monarch](https://azurlane.koumakan.jp/Monarch)**
 * Skill:
   * 70% chance on Main Gun fire, fire a fixed AP slowing (-40% Speed for 6s) barrage (Hood-like)
-  * Enemies hit by Duke of York's Main Gun fire take +12% damage from all sources for 8s; also, her first volley deals x1.5 damage.
+  * Once per battle and upon falling below 20% HP, restore 3% HP every 2s for 8s; also, for every 1% HP lost during the fight, her Reload increases by 1.

 - Desc:
 >It'd be easy to regard Monarch as a straight upgrade to Hood.
 She mounts CL guns, Her FP is much higher, her Efficiencies are better, her barrage is AP and she can even heal herself... what more could one possibly want from a battleship?